Funfunz/funfunz/docs/README.md

 ## CLI

-* `funfunz` - Runs the Wizard to setup the settings and configuration files needed to connect with a database.
+* `funfunz` - Runs the Wizard to setup the settings and configuration files needed to connect with a data source.

 [discord-badge]: https://img.shields.io/discord/774439225520554004?logo=discord
 [discord]: https://discord.gg/HwZ7zMJKwg